badgateway/ketting-wiki/Hypermedia.md

 }
 ```

-Our goal is now to get a full list of articles, and log their bodies.
+Our goal is now to get a full list of articles and log their bodies.

 ```typescript
 const client = new Client('https://api.example/');